lacounty-isab/workshops/git/readme.md

 The `git checkout` command has two modes.
-If the argument is the name of a branch, then the HEAD pointer is moved to that branch and your working copy files are updated withe version associated with the branch.
+If the argument is the name of a branch, then the HEAD pointer is moved to that branch and your working copy files are replaced with the branch's latest version.
 If the argument is a working copy file name, it means replace the existing working copy with the committed copy associated with the HEAD commit.